Arkansas Advance Directive Form

 Revocation

-The principal may revoke any provision of the advance directive at any time and in any manner, provided that they are of sound mind and the intent is clearly indicated.[2]
+The principal may revoke any provision of the advance directive at any time and in any manner, provided that they have capacity and the intent is clearly indicated.[2]